JaanJanno/Georivals/README.md

 9. Kui oled kõiki samme õigesti järginud, peaks programm nüüd käivituma.

 ## In English
-'Aardejaht' is a mobile application, which combines entertainment and sports by making people move and hunt for treasures.
+'Vallutajad' is a mobile application, which combines entertainment, sport, tactical thinking and cleverness.
+It is a tactical war game where you lead armies, send them to war and defend your home.
+But in order for you to be ruler of the provinces and gather soldiers, you need to visit them regularly.